Tips For Curing and Storing Potatoes, Onions, and Garlic

 The beauty of root vegetables is that many of them will keep for a long time.
 This is especially true of veggies like potatoes, onions, and garlic.
-If you grow your own root crops and want to store the leftovers from your harvest, here are some timely tips on how to successful do this.
+If you grow your own root crops and want to store the leftovers from your harvest, here are some timely tips on how to successfully do this.

 There are three things that are key to storing potatoes for the year: Curing them, storing them at the right temperature, and keeping moisture under control.

-To cure the potatoes, lay them out in a cool, dry and dark place.
+To cure the potatoes, lay them out in a cool, dry, and dark place.
 Keep temperatures between 50 and 60 degrees, and let the potatoes rest for about two weeks.
 This curing process will make the skins tougher, which helps the potatoes keep longer.

-For long-term storage, place the potatoes in a cool, dry and dark area where temperatures won’t fall below freezing or rise above 60 degrees.
+For long-term storage, place the potatoes in a cool, dry, and dark area where temperatures won’t fall below freezing or rise above 60 degrees.
 They’ll keep best between temperatures of 35 and 40 degrees.
 Make sure that your storage container is well ventilated—a crate, a cardboard box with holes punched in it, or any sort of container that will allow for any excess moisture to evaporate.
 Keep the container covered to keep light out and your spuds won’t spout.

-First of all, it is important to note that some onions keep better than others.
+It is important to note that some onions keep better than others.
 If you want to keep onions over the winter, choose the varieties with a strong, hot flavor rather than sweet onions.
 Sweet onions tend to only keep for a few weeks.

-When the onions are ready to harvest — that is, when the stalks start to fall over in late summer or fall — the first thing you’ll need to do before storage is cure the onions.
+When the onions are ready to harvest — that is, when the stalks start to fall over in late summer or fall — the first thing you’ll need to do before storage is to cure the onions.
 You’ll need a dry, warm spot (75 to 85 degrees) to cure them.

 If the weather is supposed to be dry for the next two to four weeks, you can simply pull the onions out of the garden and lay them down right where you pulled them.
 If you are expecting rain, move the onions indoors, onto your porch or into the garage.
 Lay them out in a single layer and wait until the stalks dry out.